 SLENDERWALL® is compatible with most other types of systems made from metal, brick, and glass with a sealant joint.

 What loads can be applied to the SLENDERWALL® panel for canopies, awning, and signage?

 Only minimal loads can be applied to the SLENDERWALL® frame itself.
 Larger loads must be transferred to the structure by penetrating the SLENDERWALL® panel and attaching to the building superstructure.
-Consult your EASI-SET® design team for specific help on your project.
+Consult your SLENDERWALL® design team for specific help on your project.
 Light weight signage can typically be designed to attach to the SLENDERWALL® concrete facade using toggle-style bolts.